hoko/hoko-docs/_posts/2015-03-02-quickstart-ios.md

 description: To integrate HOKO open source SDK in your app you just have to follow 3 simple steps (either using cocoapods or doing it manually).
 ---

-To integrate HOKO open source SDK in your app you just have to follow 3 simple steps (either using [cocoapods][cocoapods] or doing it manually).
+To integrate HOKO open source SDK in your app (only <u>iOS 5 and higher</u>) you just have to follow 3 simple steps (either using
+[cocoapods][cocoapods] or doing it manually).

 ### Using cocoapods